Rayc940/ece5160-fast-robot/lab1/lab.md

             break;
 ```

-On the computer side, the notification handler decodes incoming string data and parses into timestamp and temperature values.
-Each received message is split into time and temperature components, which are then appended to separate arrays.
-The overall structure is similar to task 6, and print statements are added at the end for verification.
+On the computer side, the notification handler decodes incoming string data and parses into timestamp and temperature values, each appended to separate arrays.

 ```cpp
 # Task 7